Joyce Lao Brings #40SANDSINGLE to The Edinburgh Fringe Festival, With Previews in New York City

 Growing up, Joyce participated and won in dance and singing competitions.
 She holds a degree in music and has studied acting in various New York City studios.
 In addition, Joyce is self-taught in play and screen writing, producing, and directing indie films and theater, bringing a wealth of experience to her artistic endeavors.

-"#40sandsingle" will showcase previews in New York City in July and will make its official debut at the prestigious Edinburgh Fringe Festival in Scotland from August 13th to 17th.
+"#40sandsingle" will showcase previews in New York City in July at Pangea NYC on July 13th and Don't Tell Mama on July 21st with guest performers, Rori Nogee, and Anna Bredikhina and will make its official debut at the prestigious Edinburgh Fringe Festival in Scotland from August 13th to 17th.
 The show will be staged at theSpaceUK, Symposium Hall, Annexe Theater.

 Joyce's original music and choreography will be featured prominently in "#40sandsingle," highlighting her artistic versatility.
 Recognizing the importance of collaboration, Joyce recruited Nicole Lee as a co-choreographer and Sabrina Morabito as Stage Manager/Co-Director and other collaborators yet to be announced.